themotleyfool/advance-git-tech-talk/advance-git-tech-talk.md

 ### Master is Deployable

 - New work is done on feature branches
-- Feature branches not merged until passing tests and code review
+- Feature branches not merged until tests passed and code reviewed
 - All deployments come from master

 ---